-, PORT RANGE DIRECTION DETAILS TCP 22 (SSH) MBG Server → Internet MiCollab Server → Internet Allow outbound packets (and replies) on TCP port 22 between the MBG Server and the Internet to enable AMC communications.
-UDP 53 (DNS) MBG Server → Internet MBG Server ← → LAN The server requires DNS to look up the IP address of the Mitel AMC and to the LAN to look up LAN server names.
-Alternatively, the server can be configured to forward all DNS requests to another DNS server.
+Port Range Direction Details UDP 53 (DNS) MBG Server -> Corporate DNS Server The server must be configured to forward all DNS request to a Corporate DNS server.
 See the MSL Installation and Administration Guide for details.
-TCP 443 (HTTPS) MBG Server ← Internet (IP address IP3) and MBG Server→ LAN Allow inbound and outbound packets on TCP port 443 between the MBG server and the Internet for AWV web pages (SSL mode).
+TCP 443 (HTTPS) MBG Server <- Internet (IP address IP3) and MBG Server-> LAN Allow inbound and outbound packets on TCP port 443 between the MBG server and the Internet for AWV web pages (SSL mode).
 Allow inbound and outbound packets on TCP port 443 between the MBG server and the LAN for AWV web pages.
-TCP 4443 MBG Server ← Internet (IP address IP4) and MBG Server→ LAN Allow inbound packets on TCP port 443 and forward them to port 4443 on the MBG server as well as return traffic.
+TCP 4443 MBG Server <- Internet (IP address IP4) and MBG Server-> LAN Allow inbound packets on TCP port 443 and forward them to port 4443 on the MBG server as well as return traffic.
 Allow inbound packets on TCP port 4443 between the MBG server and the LAN.
 Used for ConnectionPoint traffic for external users of Web conferencing.

-Note: Since the Proxy obscures the actual originator of all network traffic it handles, responses will be sent back to it, by the same routes (unless the customer's network configuration specifically redirects it).
+NOTE: Since the Proxy obscures the actual originator of all network traffic it handles, responses will be sent back to it, by the same routes (unless the customer's network configuration specifically redirects it).
 As such, as long as the firewall permits the traffic to be bi-directional, no additional rules should be required to permit that response traffic.